 The infertile are to be pitied and the childless by choice are considered selfish and hard.

 Before 20 weeks of gestation, a lost baby is a miscarriage.
 Unacknowledged, un-named, un-registered.
 No ceremony.
 No talking.
-Even after 20 weeks, with a still birth that is acknowledged, registered, grieved for openly at a funeral…at some point soon after, you have to ‘move on, forget…not remind people of the tragedy.
+Even after 20 weeks, with a stillbirth that is acknowledged, registered, grieved for openly at a funeral…at some point soon after, you are expected to ‘move on’…and not remind people of the tragedy.

-There is a general acceptance that birth doesn’t matter as long as mother and child are ‘healthy’, this invalidates a mothers feelings towards the birth (which could be disappointed through to traumatised).
+There is a general acceptance that birth experience doesn’t matter – as long as babies are ‘healthy’.
+This invalidates a mothers feelings towards the birth (which could be disappointed through to traumatised).
 Whilst horror birth stories are the most common, they are spoken of in an accepting way – that birth should be like this.
 They are not spoken of with regret, anger or hurt.
 A mother is not free to express her true feelings, which can lead to/contribute to post natal depression.